Home

 One-page summary

-Sampling effort is especially limiting for EBVs on genetic diversity, which support assessments of species’ potential to adapt to global change based on genetic sequence variation, and are important for preventing extinctions and designing effective conservation measures.
+Sampling effort is especially limiting for genetic diversity indicators and related Essential Biodiversity Variables (EBVs), which support assessments of species’ potential to adapt to global change and are important for preventing extinctions and designing effective conservation measures.
 Recently adopted indicators for genetic diversity focus on the targeted and effective use of genetic sequence data supported by proxies of sequence diversity which can be more rapidly and frequently monitored, and may be more directly translated into policy.
-Now is the time to incorporate important aspects of genetic diversity which can be obtained more easily, or solely, using EO.
+Now is the time to incorporate important aspects of genetic diversity which can be obtained more easily using EO.

 We bring together a unique group of experts on EO for biodiversity including satellite and aerial observation, integration of EO into EBV workflows, linking EO data to genetic variation, genetic EBV development, genetic diversity assessment, and linking genetic diversity to policy.
-We will estimate the impact of timely EO integration into genetic EBVs on protection of genetic diversity and the services it provides, and disseminate this information to the scientific community, policymakers, and the public.
-We will propose specific workflows to integrate EO data into genetic EBVs and the inferences they support about biodiversity and conservation, and demonstrate these using existing datasets from team members and public sources.
+We will estimate the impact of timely EO integration into genetic diversity monitoring on the protection of genetic diversity and the services it provides, and disseminate this information to the scientific community, policymakers, and the public.
+We will propose specific workflows to integrate EO data into genetic diversity monitoring and to support biodiversity conservation, and demonstrate these using existing datasets from team members and public sources.
 We will present our results to key organizations to place them into the science-policy integration workflow.